STARS-Design-Track-2023/silly-synthesizer/README.md

 - Supply Voltage of 3.3V

 ## Pin Layout
-Put all the GPIO pin numbers, i/o/io determination, and label
 Input: GPIO [0:12] keyboard, [13] mode key, [14:15] octave change, [16] goof-off

 Output: GPIO [33] PWM

 ## Supporting Equipment
 To properly output audio, the synthesizer utilizes an audio amplifier as shown below.
-It requires 12V supply and uses an LM393 op amp integrated circuit to amplify the analog wave output of the synthesizer device.
+It requires 12V supply and uses an LM386 (shown as LM393 in diagram) op amp integrated circuit to amplify the analog wave output of the synthesizer device.
 ![image](https://github.com/STARS-Design-Track-2023/silly-synthesizer/assets/111792941/0efa8909-6f69-4a53-ba52-790169fb69c4)

 ## RTL Diagrams